 How much does it cost?

 It’s a 40% surcharge on your insurance premium.
 So it does have a cost, but you reduce the risk of paying a much greater expense were you to have a medical emergency while travelling.
-It’s worth noting that you can add the rider after buying a travel medical insurance policy.
+It’s worth noting that you can add the rider after buying a travel medical insurance policy from AMA Travel.
 That’s helpful if you have an unexpected medical change closer to your travel date.
-It can also be purchased with—or added to—a multi-trip travel medical insurance policy or a package plan that includes medical insurance.
+It can also be purchased with—or added to—an AMA Travel multi-trip travel medical insurance policy or a package plan that includes medical insurance.

 Are there any limitations?